 When someone dies, it feels like the only thing you can do is distract yourself from the pain you feel… a heavy heart, a knot of constant anxiety and a never-ending longing for just one more minute with them.

 Yet, as we find ourselves in the middle of a global pandemic, we are encouraged to be still, away from the routine of everyday life and all the distractions that come with it.
 Instead, days are spent inside.
-Many of us are filled with unnerving confusion and a want for things to be like they were before - much like when you’re grieving.
+Many of us are filled with unnerving confusion, an unsettling sense of sadness and a want for things to be like they were before - much like when you’re grieving.

 Although days, months and years pass, the loss of someone you love remains.
 Even on the happiest days, it’s there… it lingers.
 Grief sticks to you like nothing else.
 It can arise during the darkest of moments or the brightest ones.
 It’s there when you’re alone on a train journey or in a room full of people.
 Grief is truly isolating.

 The feelings triggered by the outbreak remind me of grieving – simmering, sometimes overwhelming anxiety and an intense uncertainty about the future.
 This is my letter to you – to anyone grieving – to remind you that you aren’t alone in all of this, no matter how much you might think you are.

 When the anxiety of death sweeps over your being, know that people do understand.
 They are there.
 The Grief Network, The Dinner Party and Let's Talk About Loss are all great communities of support.
 News that screeches scary statistics, panic and worry can seem more overwhelming after losing someone.
 Know that keeping yourself and loved ones safe is the most powerful thing you can do; please take great comfort from that.